vikingdata/articles/databases/mysql/AWS_EC2_RDS_Aurora.md

 * RDS has that Aurora doesn't
     * NEW: In November 2023, RDS has group replication with version 8.0.35 and higher.
 This makes failover faster than aurora.     * It can use more storage engines.

-* Aurora has that RSA MySQL doesn't
+* Aurora has that RDS MySQL doesn't
     * Replication is done differently.
 Instead of normal MySQL replication [Aurora has faster replication](https://docs.aws.amazon.com/AmazonRDS/latest/AuroraUserGuide/Aurora.Replication.html) because the read replicas are physical copies or primary.
 [Cluster Volume](https://docs.aws.amazon.com/AmazonRDS/latest/AuroraUserGuide/Aurora.Overview.StorageReliability.html#Aurora.Overview.Storage)
     * Supposedly x5 faster than MySQL, but heavy write loads may not see the benefit.
     * Aurora Serverless is available.